-Surgery of the ear, also referred to as otoplasty, is a procedure that helps to reduce protrusion of the ear away from the head.
-The premise of this procedure is bringing the ears closer to the head.
+Surgery of the ear, also referred to as Otoplasty, is a procedure that helps to reduce protrusion of the ear away from the head.
+The premise of this procedure is to bring the ears closer to the head.
 This procedure is commonly performed but is not limited to children.

 Reasons for Considering Ear Surgery

 - Address prominent ears

 - Correction of folded ear tips (lop ear)

 - Reshaping of earlobes